There were a dozen-and-a-half primary elections held across Westchester on Tuesday, June 25.

 Bobbi M. Bittker and Ellen Z. Calves ran in uncontested primaries, seeking Town Council seats on the Independence Party ballot line.

 In the race for Town Justice, Daniel F. McCarthy led Maritza Fugaro-Norton on the Working Families and Independence party ballot lines according to unofficial returns.

 In the Democratic Party primary, Incumbent Town Clerk Judith A. Beville was leading Maria J. Portilla by about 52 to 48 percent, according to unofficial results.

 In the Democratic primary race for Town Council, incumbent S. Ken Jones and Gina R. Jackson were leading Eric Zinger in a three-way race for two ballot spots.

 In the Common Council primary race for three ballot spots, Democratic incumbent Nadine Hunt-Robinson was the leader with 29 percent of the unofficial votes.
 Democrats Victoria Presser and Jennifer Puja each had about 27 percent of all votes for the other two spots.
 Kat Brezler trailed the others.

-To look up your local election results, click here.
+To look up your local vote totals, click here.